Scholastic Journalism Week 2024

 - Print posters from this page for the week and put them up all over your school the Friday evening before so students see them at the beginning of the week.

 - Set up morning announcements for each day.
-Have them either read over the intercom or broadcast via your television broadcast class (if possible).
+Have them either read over the intercom or broadcast via your television broadcast class.

 - Have your staffers wear their staff shirts, 45words or other First Amendment shirts, or anything and everything related to journalism at least once during the week at the same time.
-Need fresh swag to rep during SWJ, find what you need at the JEA Bookstore.
+Need fresh swag to rep during SJW, find what you need at the JEA store.

 - Have your students take a day to write a letter to your local paper about the importance of journalism to them, the school, etc.